 I am incredibly honored to be a team member of the SMSD and to have the opportunity working with the WIARNG.
 I look forward to seeing the Suicide Prevention Program continuing to progress and strive to make positive changes in the lives of individual Soldiers, units located throughout the state and ultimately, the WIARNG force as a whole.

-Listed below are the upcoming ASIST course, all of which I, along with our other Certified ASIST trainers will be instructing.
-Please note that we often encourage Family members to attend certain ASIST courses.
-Particularly any that are held at Camp American Legion which allows for the Soldier and Family to gain a better understanding and enhance the learning opportunity in regards to ASIST and suicide.
-Furthermore, Soldiers and Family can take advantage of Camp American Legion’s accommodations and various activities following the two-day class!
+Did you know Family members are 100% welcome to attend special ASIST courses?
+Any course that is held at Camp American Legion allows the Soldier and their Family to learn together about the realities and prevention of suicide.
+Soldiers and their Families can take advantage of Camp American Legion’s accommodations and various activities following the two-day class!
 The link at the bottom will direct you to the site where registration can occur.
 Please do not hesitate to contact me at any time with questions/concerns.

 UPCOMING ASSIST COURSES